CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![v, manual](assets/manual-bits/v-m012.png)
 Manual: minster (not minister), Minver, stew, view

-V is distinguished from  ste by its size; cp.
+V is distinguished from ste by its size.

-B, G, J, K, L, P, QU and V can be omitted using modes.

-See Word Parts for initial EV.

 ## W